 Perspective on God’s plan for creation motivates us to live godly lives.
 Verses eleven to sixteen are an exhortation to live a life pleasing to God in the light of eternity.

 Peter now draws a practical conclusion to verse ten.

 since all these things will be dissolved

-The words “dissolved” here and the word “melt” in verse ten are the same Greek word.
+The words “dissolved” here and the word “melt” in verse ten is the same Greek word.
 The word literally means loosed.
 The universe will fly apart and dissolve.
-Judgment of this world will come.
+The judgment of this world will come.
 But the door of grace is still ajar.
 “Whoever will” may come.
 Flee to the outstretched arms of Jesus.

 what manner of persons ought you to be

 The phrase “what manner” is not a question but an exclamation.
 The word “manner” means what kind or sort of person am I supposed to be.
 Think about the kind of person you should be since God is going to dissolve the universe.

 The word “ought” carries the idea of necessity.
 There is often a big difference between what we are and what we should be.
 We need to realize our position in Christ.
 When we get to glory, our walk and our position will be identical.
 Meanwhile, our walk should be progressively closer to our position in Christ.